alexyuly/chil/README.md

 ## 2 Source code

 Chil source code is formatted according to the [YAML 1.2 specification](http://yaml.org/spec/1.2/spec.html).
 Each source file has an extension of either `.domain` or `.layout`, according to its purpose.
-The purpose of a layout source file is to define the flow of data through each stream of a component.
-A component is a collection of streams which receive input and send output on behalf of the component.
-The data flow of each stream is delegated to a stream of a "child" component.

-The purpose of a domain source file is to define the types of data permitted to be sent into each stream of a component.
-Each component must have a layout file, but the domain file is optional.
-If no domain file exists, then each input stream will be permitted to receive any value.
-If a domain file does exist, then any input stream for which no domain is specified will be permitted to receive any value, as well.

 ### 2.1 Domain source files